Welcome

 Loonie-Toonie Hymn and Collection

 St. Michael's traditionally include a special request hymn during our worship service, which we call the Loonie-Toonie hymn.
-During the singing of this hymn, we pass around a collection plate for any loose change that people want to donate to our building improvement fund.
+During the singing of this hymn, we pass around a collection plate for any loose change that people want to donate to the upkeep of the church worship area.

-The inclusion of the Loonie-Toonie hymn in our service is temporarily suspended until further notice.
-The Loonie-Toonie collection plate is left on a table at the back of the church for those who want to continue contributing to our building improvement fund as a retiring offering until the singing of the hymn is resumed.
+When the Loonie-Toonie hymn is not sung, a special collection plate is left on a table at the back of the church for those who want to contribute as a retiring offering.

 Land Acknowledgement